 If you want to use non-compete agreements, you need to follow the Florida statutes on non-compete agreements.

-So are non-competes legal in Florida?
+Are non-competes legal in Florida?
 Yes, if they are appropriately limited.
 Under the Florida non-compete statute, you must have a legitimate business interest to justify needing a non-compete.
 In addition, the non-compete agreement must be reasonable in time, place, and scope of restricted business activities.

 According to the Florida non-compete statute, you need to show a legitimate business interest that the non-compete agreement will protect, such as: